Sh33p-exe/imacros-scripts-niche/README.md

 #### End User License Agreement (EULA)

-1. You will not use the iMacros Scripts for **spam** or **violation** the terms of usage for any website or any other malicious activity.
+1. You will not use the macros scripts for **spam** or **violation** the terms of usage for any website or any other malicious activity.
 2. We / You will not support anyone who is violating this EULA conditions
+3. You will not sell or trade these scripts or trying to remove any copyrights refer to this repository.
-3. Repository is just for learning / personal purposes thus should not be part of any service available on the Internet that is trying to do any malicious activity (mass bulk request, spam etc.)
+4. Repository is just for learning / personal purposes thus should not be part of any service available on the Internet that is trying to do any malicious activity (mass bulk request, spam etc.)